Medidata Blog

 The app was straightforward, despite incorrect grammar and a rudimentary user interface, and it seemed to work.
 I received regular alerts to complete the questionnaire until after about nine months when the notifications stopped.
 Without the notifications, I admit that I sometimes forgot to complete the questionnaire.
 I called my site and was told this was a known problem with the app and that I was doing a good job remembering on my own.

-I wondered about other participants—were they remembering on their own?
+I wondered about other patients—were they remembering on their own?
 Were the notifications working for them?
 For ongoing study visits, I was to head back to my study site in South Boston, typically a 35-minute drive from my house.
 There were no phone call check-ins and no opportunities for video visits.
 Every visit would require me to drive into South Boston regardless of what was going on in my personal life at the time.

 Patient Stipends